ls1intum/Ares/README.md

 While Artemis has a feature to mark test cases as hidden, this will not prevent the contents of the test case leaking through static variables, files and similar, be it accidentally or on purpose.
 To prevent that, **the hidden test case must not be executed before the deadline at all.**

-The public test case does not need to be hidden, as it's purpose is to give direct feedback.
+The public test case does not need to be hidden, as its purpose is to give direct feedback.
 However, there are still multiple possible problems like crashing the Maven build by `System.exit(0)` or containing an endless loop.
 Both can have a negative impact on the interactive learning experience because the students get confronted with an incomprehensible log of a failed build.
 Such errors can be explained, but that takes a lot of time, especially if it happens a lot (and it will, if the number of students is sufficiently large).